pricepredictor/dataset_assmbler/README.md

 # dataset_assmbler
-assemle parsed data into a dataset
+Assemle parsed data into a dataset